-Children are vulnerable to extremist ideology and radicalisation.
+Children may be susceptible to extremist ideology and radicalisation.
 Just like any other form of abuse, protecting them is a vital part of the school's approach to safeguarding.

-Extremism is the vocal or active opposition to our fundamental values including democracy, rule of law, liberty and the mutual respect and tolerance of different faiths and beliefs Safeguarding Policy 2020/21
+Extremism is the vocal or active opposition to our fundamental values including democracy, rule of law, liberty and the mutual respect and tolerance of different faiths and beliefs